ParisNeo/lollms_mcps_zoo/README.md

 Refer to each MCP's README or documentation for usage instructions.
 To use an MCP, follow the instructions in its directory and ensure it is properly configured.

+## Configuration via Schema

+LOLLMS now supports configuration management for Apps and MCPs using a schema-driven approach.
+If a `schema.config.json` file is present in the root directory of an App or MCP, the system dynamically generates a configuration UI and enforces validation based on the schema.

+### `schema.config.json`

+This file defines the structure, types, defaults, and descriptions of configuration fields.
+Its presence enables the dynamic configuration UI and validation.
+See the LOLLMS documentation for detailed schema definition guidelines.

+### `config.yaml` / `config.toml`

+Configuration data is loaded and saved using either a `config.yaml` or `config.toml` file.
+The format should correspond to the structure defined in the `schema.config.json`.

+### Environment Variable Mapping

+Specific configuration fields can be mapped to environment variables.
+This mapping is defined using metadata within the `schema.config.json` file (e.g., `envVar`, `sensitive`).

+## Compatibility

+If no `schema.config.json` file is found, the system falls back to the existing default configuration behavior, ensuring compatibility with existing components.

 ---

 ## Contributing